What is a tracker mortgage?

 • If the base rate goes up, your monthly payments can also increase

-• Collar rates mean that even if the base rate falls to record lows, your mortgage repayments won’t follow suit – the minimum amount you pay will be capped
+• Collar rates mean that even if the base rate falls to record lows, your mortgage repayments won’t necessarily reduce to these levels, the minimum amount you pay will be capped

 Related Articles